defold/doc/docs/en/manuals/collection-factory.md

 ## Spawning a collection

 Suppose we want a character game object and a separate shield game object childed to the character.
-We build the game object hierarchy in a collection file and save it as "bean.collection".
+We build the game object hierarchy in a collection file and save it as `bean.collection`.

 ::: sidenote
 The *collection proxy* component is used to create a new game world, including a separate physics world, based on a collection.
 The new world is accessed through a new socket.
 All assets contained in the collection are loaded through the proxy when you message the proxy to start loading.
 This makes them very useful to, for instance, change levels in a game.
 New game worlds come with quite a lot of overhead though so do not use them for dynamic loading of small stuff.
 For more information, see the [Collection proxy documentation](/manuals/collection-proxy).